apache/iceberg/site/docs/spec.md

 ### Version 2

+Writing v1 metadata:
+* Table metadata field `last-sequence-number` should not be written.
+* Snapshot field `sequence-number` should not be written.

+Reading v1 metadata:
+* Table metadata field `last-sequence-number` must default to 0.
+* Snapshot field `sequence-number` must default to 0.

-Writing metadata:
+Writing v2 metadata:
-* Table metadata field `sequence-number` is required.
+* Table metadata added required field `last-sequence-number`.
-* Table metadata field `table-uuid` is required.
+* Table metadata now requires field `table-uuid`.
-* Table metadata field `partition-specs` is required.
+* Table metadata now requires field `partition-specs`.
-* Table metadata field `default-spec-id` is required.
+* Table metadata now requires field `default-spec-id`.
 * Table metadata field `partition-spec` is no longer required and may be omitted.
+* Snapshot added required field field `sequence-number`.
-* Snapshot field `manifest-list` is required.
+* Snapshot now requires field `manifest-list`.
-* Snapshot field `manifests` is not allowed.
+* Snapshot field `manifests` is no longer allowed.

 Note that these requirements apply when writing data to a v2 table.
 Tables that are upgraded from v1 may contain metadata that does not follow these requirements.
 Implementations should remain backward-compatible with v1 metadata requirements.